Bioconductor/bioc_git_transition/doc/scenario-9-sync-existing-github-gitbioc.md

-# Scenario 9: Sync existing _Bioconductor_ and Github repositories
+# Scenario 9: Sync existing _Bioconductor_ and GitHub repositories

-**Goal:** Ensure that your local, _Bioconductor_, and Github repositories are all in sync.
+**Goal:** Ensure that your local, _Bioconductor_, and GitHub repositories are all in sync.

 ## Steps:

-1. Fetch updates from all (_Bioconductor_ and Github) remotes.
+1. Fetch updates from all (_Bioconductor_ and GitHub) remotes.

     ```
     git fetch --all